psx95/learning-go/concurrency/concurrency-patterns.md

         if err != nil {
             // error occurred, cannot continue
             // report error to the error channel and return
-            // If the error channel was unbuffered, then any errors
+            // If the error channel was un-buffered, then any errors
             // reported to the channel should be consumed immediately,
             // else this call would have become a blocking one. errCh<- err